Venerable Mary Ward, I.B.V.M

 (Click Here To View Painted Life Of Mary Ward)

 She was born to Marmaduke Ward and Ursula Wright in Yorkshire, England in 1585.
 Mary’s first word was "Jesus", which was a sign of things to come.
 It was a time of great conflict for Roman Catholics in England.
-In 1595 she saw her family home burned down in anti-Catholic rioting.
+In 1595 she saw her family home burned down in an accident.
 As the home was burning, Mary and her sisters knelt down and prayed through the intercession of the Blessed Virgin Mary; the children were saved by their father.
 In 1599 she moved to the house of Sir Ralph Babthorpe at Osgodby.
 It was there at the age of 15 that Mary felt called to the religious life.
 She entered a monastery of Poor Clares at Saint-Omer in Northern France, then in Spanish Flanders, as a lay sister in 1606 and the following year she founded a new monastery of the Order for English women at nearby Gravelines.

 Establishment Of the Institute